erikw/tmux-dark-notify/README.md

 	      "source-file ~/.local/state/tmux/tmux-dark-notify-theme.conf"
      ```
 3. Install the plugin with `<prefix>I`, unless you changed [tpm's keybindings](https://github.com/tmux-plugins/tpm#key-bindings).
-4. Try toggle the system's appearance mode from System Settings and see that the tmux theme is changing
+4. Try toggling the system's appearance mode from System Settings and see that the tmux theme is changing
    * To verify, you can `ls -l ~/.local/state/tmux/tmux-dark-notify-theme.conf` to see that it is linked to the light or dark theme you configured.